comsystan/comsystanj/description/sig-description.md

   - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Higuchi, 1988, Physica D, [https://doi.org/10.1016/0167-2789(88)90081-4](https://doi.org/10.1016/0167-2789(88)90081-4)

+### Katz dimension
+- Computes Katz dimensions
+- Signal lengths are computed by Euclidean distances
+- Signals should be opened with the CSAJ Signal Opener
+- Optional surrogate data analysis
+- Analysis of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - The box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
+- Ref.: Katz, 1988, Comp Biol Med, [https://doi.org/10.1016/0010-4825(88)90041-8](https://doi.org/10.1016/0010-4825(88)90041-8)

+### Petrosian dimension
+- Computes Petrosian dimensions
+- Construction of a binary signal sequence by following a criterion
+- Possible criterions:
+- Greater or smaller than the mean of signal
+- Greater or smaller than the mean+-SD range of signal
+- Positive or negative sign of subsequent difference
+- Greater or smaller than the mean of differences +-SD range of signal
+- Signals should be opened with the CSAJ Signal Opener
+- Optional surrogate data analysis
+- Analysis of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - The box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
+- Ref.: Petrosian, 1988, Proc 8th IEEE Symp Comp Med Syst, [https://doi.org/10.1109/CBMS.1995.465426](https://doi.org/10.1109/CBMS.1995.465426)

+### Sevcik dimension
+- Computes Sevcik dimensions
+- Gives better results than Katz dimension
+- Signal lengths are computed by Euclidean distances
+- Signals should be opened with the CSAJ Signal Opener
+- Optional surrogate data analysis
+- Analysis of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - The box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
+- Ref.: Sevcik, 1988, Complexity International, [http://arxiv.org/abs/1003.5266](http://arxiv.org/abs/1003.5266)

 ### Sample entropy
 - Computes Sample or Approximate entropy
 - Approximate entropy is not recommended for different signal lengths